clokep/relapse/docs/postgres.md

 synctl start
 ```

-Synapse should now be running against PostgreSQL.
+Relapse should now be running against PostgreSQL.

 ## Troubleshooting